-Many individuals who are self-employed, either on their own account or in partnership, will from time to time consider whether it might be to their advantage to operate as a limited company (usually referred to as “incorporation”).
-In most cases careful thought will be required to consider the advantages or disadvantages of this step and even when the decision to proceed with incorporation has been made, important issues need to be addressed to ensure that the incorporation is tax effective.
-Some of these are reviewed below.
+Many individuals, either on their own account or in partnership, consider, from time to time, transferring the business to a limited company.
+In most cases, careful thought will be required to consider the advantages or disadvantages of doing so.
+Even when the decision to transfer the partnership to a limited company or incorporate it proceeds, important issues need to be addressed to ensure that the incorporation is tax-effective.
+A few of these are discussed below.

 Advantages/Disadvantages of Incorporation

-Against the above it needs to be borne in mind that transferring a business to a limited company will increase the regulatory burden on the business proprietor, probably lead to an increase in the legal and professional fees of running the business and impose a new set of duties and responsibilities on the trader in the their new role as a company director which cannot be taken lightly.
-In particular consideration will need to be given to the National Minimum Wage regulations and whether they apply to each company director (which is dependent upon whether the director is just an officer or an officer and employee).
+Against the above, it needs to be borne in mind that transferring from sole trader to limited company will increase.
+The regulatory burden on the business proprietor probably leads to an increase in legal and professional fees of running the business.
+Impose a new set of duties and responsibilities on the trader in their new role as a company director which cannot be taken lightly.
+In particular, consideration will need to be given to the National Minimum Wage regulations.
+Whether they apply to each company director (which is dependent upon whether the director is just an officer or an officer and employee).

 Tax Planning Issues on Incorporation

-Provided that the original pre-incorporation business was set up on or after 1 April 2002 the company will be able to write off the purchase cost of the goodwill against its taxable profits over a reasonable period of time (based on the anticipated economic life of the goodwill) and obtain tax relief accordingly.
-However, whether a tax deduction is available or not, the amortisation of goodwill will reduce the annual profits of the company available for distribution by way of dividends and thus may restrict this useful form of tax effective profit extraction.
+Provided that the original pre-incorporation business was set up on or after 1 April 2002.
+The company can write off the purchase cost of the goodwill against its taxable profits over a reasonable period of time. (based on the anticipated economic life of the goodwill) and obtain tax relief accordingly.
+However, whether a tax deduction is available or not.
+The amortization of goodwill will reduce the annual profits of the company available for distribution by way of dividends.
+This may restrict this useful form of tax-effective profit extraction.

-VAT does not usually have to be charged on the transfer of a business to a limited company and indeed there is a procedure by which the VAT number itself can be transferred if desired (subject to certain conditions, in particular that any VAT liabilities become an obligation of the transferee if not settled by the transferor).
+VAT does not usually have to be charged on the transfer of sole trader to a limited company.
+Indeed there is a procedure by which the VAT number itself can be transferred if desired (subject to certain conditions.
+In particular, that any VAT liabilities become an obligation of the transferee if not settled by the transferor).